ilbsm/ksa_demo/README.md

 Use the standard ``pip`` tool to install.
 The recommended way is to use a Python virtual environment:

 ``python3 -m venv venv``
 ``source venv/bin/activate``
 ``pip install -r requirements.txt``

 ## Running the demo

+### Kafka

+For development and testing I recommend using Kafka in Docker.
+At the moment only Kafka 3.x is supported (Kafka 4.x won't work due to the lack of support in aiokafka used by faust-streaming).
+You can use the provided script:

+``./run_kafka_docker.sh``

 ### Configuration